 Madeira – Southern island located off the coast of Morocco with a climate of year round spring.

-The best weather in Portugal is anytime during the spring, summer and fall.
+It’s hard to decide where to visit Portugal by time of year, because it can be great year round!
+But the best weather in Portugal is anytime during the spring, summer and fall.
 The weather is chilly and more rainy during the winter, but you can get more than just glimpses of sun.
 The winter is also the perfect time to go to avoid crowds and get the most bang for your buck.
 In the summer, head for the beaches of the Algarve, Cascais and Comporta when the average daily highs reach the upper 70sF.
 You can also catch hydrangea season in the Azores from late May through August.
 Just beware that everywhere in Portugal is busier in the summer.
 It’s also a popular weekend destination for Europeans, so if you want to find deals and less crowds, especially in the cities, try mid-week.

 If you’re going during a peak time, which is generally the summer and weekends in the major towns and cities, or want to stay at a small hotel or AirB&B, consider reserving a room with free cancellation as soon as you know possible dates – at the least you’ll have a back-up.
 You should also make restaurant reservations for popular restaurants during peak times.